bevywise-networks/mqttroute-mongodb-connector/README.md

 This plugin connects MQTTRoute with the Mongodb to store received payload info into Mongodb for further analysis and decision making.

 # MQTTRoute
-MQTTRoute is a powerful and high performance MQTTBroker that enables communication between variaous MQTT Devices and MQTT Sensors.
+MQTTRoute is a powerful and high performance MQTTBroker that enables communication between various MQTT Devices and MQTT Sensors.
 MQTTRoute has FREE and affordable premium versions.

 # configure and setup mqttroute-mongodb-connector
 	1. open plugin.conf and configure the hostname and port no.